carpentries-incubator/twitter-with-twarc/setup.md

   - What country are you based in?
   - What's your use case?
-Choose `Doing academic research` (recommended)
+Choose `Doing academic research`
   - Will you make Twitter content or derived information available to a government entity or a government affiliated entity? `No` (recommended)
   - Click through the user agreement and verify your email.